 What makes this meeting unique?
 David Lilley says "I really think it’s in part the unique mechanistic and structural focus (reflecting Wei and my way of thinking).
 And because we have this unique point of view people get a different perspective, and so the discussion is always very stimulating.
 That has been the case since the very first meeting in Mexico, where I think we made a real step forward in understanding the mechanism of peptidyl transferase in the ribosome.
 Another feature of our meetings is the large number of talks we get from participants, that are frequently of a very high standard.
 This builds on the broadness of our topics and draws everyone into the discussion leaving participants stimulated with an abundance of new ideas."

 See what our past participants have said about the Nucleic Acids series:

 "Thanks so much for placing me on the meeting agenda, and I really had a most great time at this meeting.
 It was a perfect size - I made new friends, some were brand new, and some existed and were made stronger.
 So the meeting was much more bountiful to me than the ability to present my work, by a long shot.
 I totally loved thinking of chemical mechanisms, as it reminded me of my grad work, and it is so very lovely to be back in that chemical mind frame.
 I miss it."

 "Outstanding organisation, lovely location, excellent science."

 "I had a great time.
 Loved the meeting, beach and sun."

 Take advantage of this fantastic opportunity for students!
 Fully paying academics can bring a student for only $890.
 Unfortunately, Postdocs are not eligible.
 Both registration packages include; accommodation for the 20, 21, 22 Feb 2022 (on a shared basis for students) and a food and beverage package for the conference period.
-Once registered, please contact Laura Trundle to obtain a special registration link for your student.
+Once registered, please contact Chloe Trundle to obtain a special registration link for your student.